The star rating explained

 We also advise users choose a nickname, instead of their real names and keep their personal details as private as possible to keep them safe on line.

 All four Tate galleries have extensive family events programmes, with regular, special and holiday activities.
-Visit our families site to find out more.
+See what's on to find out more.

 Under 12s can visit any temporary exhibition for free when accompanied by an adult.
 Book tickets online.